 The alarm goes off at 6:30am.

 I wake up, quickly wash up and brush my teeth, then wake both boys.
 They are relatively “good wakers”, ie not grumpy when I wake them up.
 Brush their teeth.
 Then it’s time for breakfast.
-I make breakfast for all four of us, just nutella or butter on toast (and just plain bread for my younger boy).
+I make breakfast for all four of us, just Nutella or butter on toast (and just plain bread for my younger boy).

 After breakfast, it’s time for baths.
 By now, hubby is up and helps me to get the boys ready so that we are out the door by 740am.
 I drop off my older boy at nursery – no 2 comes along for the ride.
 By the time we get back, hubby has cleaned up our rabbit’s cage and is just about to leave the house.
 We say bye bye, then read some books or do some blocks, and then it’s time for his short morning nap (usually 30-40min).
 This gives me time to catch up on my emails, do the laundry, and sometimes squeeze in a bit of scrapbooking!

 When my boy is up from his nap, it’s play time in his room.
-Usually I try to let him choose whatever he wants to play with, but some days I’ll do an organized craft or paint with him.
+Usually, I try to let him choose whatever he wants to play with, but some days I’ll do an organized craft or paint with him.
 Once a week, I bring him out for a mini-date at a park or playground.
 Then it’s time to pick up kor kor from school, so off we go!

 The boys get about 20min of television time while I rustle up our lunch.
 After lunch, we have play time again, and the boys are usually happy to chase each other up and down the house or play with ‘masak masak’ while I wash up the lunch things.
 Then it’s more books before nap time.

 Thankfully, both boys have been able to take their afternoon nap together for a while now.
 (This took a lot of engineering on our parts during recent months though!)
 So I have about 1-2 hours of time all to myself.
-Usually I spend it working on my writing assignments, scrapbooking, reading the Bible and sometimes taking a quick 20 min siesta.
-Once they’re up, i’’s time for tea!
+Usually, I spend it working on my writing assignments, scrapbooking, reading the Bible and sometimes taking a quick 20 min siesta.
+Once they’re up, it’s time for tea!
 Simple stuff – just biscuits or a home-made muffin, milk and cheese.

 Then I try to do an activity with them

 Either a Bible-based lesson or an artsy craft or an educational session.
-After that it’s more play time until daddy gets home from work.
+After that, it’s more playtime until daddy gets home from work.
 I’m beyond thankful that my husband is able to get home by 6-630pm most weekdays, because his office is just 10min down the road!

 After my own bath, I settle some housework (button-sewing, ironing, table-wiping etc) and do a bit more writing.
 Meanwhile hubby often has conference calls and such during this time.
-Bedtime for us is about 1130pm, and we fall asleep pretty quick!
+Bedtime for us is about 1130pm, and we fall asleep pretty quickly!

-The challenging times for me are definitely meal times with the boys.
+The challenging times for me are definitely mealtimes with the boys.